Paralegal Course Descriptions

 - Create an organized professional-quality trial notebook.

-LEGAL 226: Torts and Personal Injury
+LEGAL 226: Tort and Personal Injury Law

 Course Level Objectives